Dal bati

-Baati is a hard bread made up of wheat flour commonly known as aata.
+Batti is a hard bread made up of wheat flour commonly known as aata.
 Wheat flour is kneaded with salt, dahi (yogurt) and water.
 Tennis ball-sized round balls of this dough are cooked in a well-heated traditional oven or in an earthen stove.
 When the baati becomes golden brown in colour, it is greased with ghee and is then served with daal, rava laddoo, rice, pudina chutney, kairi (raw mango) chutney, garlic chutney, green salad with much onion, and fresh buttermilk.

-Dal baati churma
+Serving with churma

-Dal baati churma is a traditional dish from the state of Rajasthan.
-It is associated with the festivals of Makar Sankranti and Diwali in the Dhundhad region.
-It is also prepared on special occasions like marriage ceremonies and housewarming.
+In Rajasthan and Haryana, dal bati is often served with churma as a complete meal known as dal bati churma.
+The combination is associated with festivals such as Makar Sankranti and Diwali in parts of Rajasthan, and is also prepared during ceremonies such as weddings and housewarming events.

-Dal baati is eaten with churma popularly in regions of Rajasthan and Haryana.
 Churma is a sweet dish made of coarsely grounded wheat flour, bajra (millet) flour, or semolina.
 It is made by grinding the fire-baked or fried dough balls and mixing them with ghee, powdered sugar or jaggery and dry fruits.